 Negligence not recognized as ground

-New York cases refer to negligence as a ground but do not permit recovery for general or common-law negligence unless the defendant knew or should have known that the dog in question had a vicious or dangerous temperament -- in other words, the victim has to prove scienter.
+New York cases refer to negligence as a ground against parties other than the owner of the attacking dog, but do not permit recovery for general or common-law negligence from the owner of the attacking dog unless he or she knew or should have known that the dog in question had a vicious or dangerous temperament -- in other words, in cases against the owner of the dog, the victim has to prove scienter.
 Bard v.
 Jahnke, 6 NY3d 592 (N.Y.
 2006), citing Collier v Zambito, 1 NY3d 444 (2004).
 The Bard court stated emphatically, "when harm is caused by a domestic animal, its owner's liability is determined solely by application of the rule articulated in Collier."
 Id.
 For the definition of "scienter," see The One Bite Rule at dogbitelaw.com.
 For a great summary of the relevant New York cases, see Richards, Karen M., Court of Appeals Takes the Bull by Its Horns: Liability for Roaming Cattle and Other Domestic Animals (2014).

 Negligence per se

 New York has a unique restriction on the doctrine of negligence per se.
 If a person violates a state law, the violation constitutes negligence per se, and equals negligence without more proof.
 If a person violates a city or county law, however, the violation constitutes evidence of negligence but not negligence per se.
 Kevin Elliott v.
 City of New York, 95 N.Y.
 2d 730; 747 N.W.2d 760 (2001) ("As a rule, violation of a State statute that imposes a specific duty constitutes negligence per se, or may even create absolute liability.
 [Citations omitted.]
 By contrast, violation of a municipal ordinance constitutes only evidence of negligence.")